- Skip to main content

 It can be seen that the researcher had to spend a good amount of time in the natural setting of the employees and adapt to their ways and processes.
 While observing in this setting, the researcher could find out the information he needed firsthand without losing any information or any bias and improve certain things that would impact his business.

-Case study research is one of the most important in business research.
-It is also used as marketing collateral by most businesses to land up more clients.
-Case study research is conducted to assess customer satisfaction and document the challenges that were faced and the solutions that the firm gave them.
+Case study research is one of the most important types of business research.
+Most businesses use it as marketing collateral to attract more clients.
+It is conducted to assess customer satisfaction and document the challenges faced and the solutions provided by the firm .

-These inferences are made to point out the benefits that the customer enjoyed for choosing their specific firm.
+These inferences are made to point out the benefits that the customer enjoyed when choosing their specific firm.
 Such research is widely used in other fields like education, social sciences, and similar.
-Case studies are provided by businesses to new clients to showcase their capabilities, and hence such research plays a crucial role in the business sector.
+Businesses provide case studies to new clients to showcase their capabilities, and hence, such research plays a crucial role in the business sector.

 For example: A services company has provided a testing solution to one of its clients.
 A case study research is conducted to find out what were the challenges faced during the project, what was the scope of their work, what objective was to be achieved, and what solutions were given to tackle the challenges.